telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/configuration/overview.md

 ````

-In the .NET Framwework version, it can hold binding redirect to the latest version of the Reporting engine:
+In the .NET Framework version, it can hold binding redirect to the latest version of the Reporting engine:

 ````XML
 <runtime>